• Skip to main content

 This four-part workshop offers an existential and phenomenological exploration of types of invisible losses and of living after rupture.
 Rather than treating Invisible Loss as a separate category of grief, the series approaches it as a lived experience that unfolds across the Four Worlds of existence – the physical, social, personal, and spiritual.
 Positioned as the phenomenological thread that runs through human existence, you will examine with Dr Chloe Paidoussis-Mitchell how invisible loss is often quietly present, frequently unacknowledged yet profoundly impactful.

-Each session will combine teaching, clinical illustration and reflective integration.
-With Chloe, you will examine loss not simply as an external event, but as a shift in our internal state of being.
+Over the four evenings, you will examine loss, not simply as an external event, but as a shift in our internal state of being.
 Particular attention will be given to the existential anxiety and disorientation that accompany rupture and how practitioners can recognise and hold these experiences in the therapeutic space.
+Each session will combine teaching, clinical illustration and reflective integration and Dr Greg Roberts (who develops and presents CEP’s Grief and Loss series) will be present as an Australian host, offering clinical material from his practice to ground the work within the Australian context.

 1. Monday 25 May 2026 : Mapping Loss Across the Four Worlds